cstrawberry/predictive-universe/docs/paper/appendices/appendix_g_gauge_emergence.md

 **G.0 Introduction**

 This appendix demonstrates how the Predictive Universe (PU) framework's core principles—specifically the Prediction Optimization Problem (POP, Axiom 1) and the Principle of Compression Efficiency (PCE, Definition 15)—lead to the emergence of crucial structures underpinning modern physics.
 We first derive the Born probability rule governing quantum outcomes from the principle of optimal resource allocation in predictive processes (Section G.1), simultaneously justifying the necessity of a complex Hilbert space representation (Theorem G.1.8).
 We then show how the need for efficient predictive coherence across the network necessitates the emergence of a U(1) gauge connection (electromagnetism) as the minimal PCE-optimal solution (Sections G.2–G.7).
-Finally, we outline a pathway, based on PCE stability and information capacity constraints, suggesting the emergence of the full Standard Model gauge group $SU(3)\!\times\!SU(2)\!\times\!U(1)$ (Section G.8).
+Finally, we present a comprehensive argument (Section G.8) for how the Standard Model (SM) gauge group $SU(3)\!\times\!SU(2)\!\times\!U(1)$ with its chiral fermion content, and the D=4 dimensionality of spacetime, can emerge as a unified, co-selected PCE-optimal structure.

 The analysis takes place on the emergent Lorentzian manifold $(M,g_{\mu\nu})$ whose existence is justified conditionally in Section 11 and Appendix D. Natural units $\hbar=c=k_B=1$ are used unless stated otherwise.